nguyen8amk1/My_Own_Philosophy_of_Everything/notes/books/Mathematics_for_Machine_Learning.md

 # MATHEMATICS FOR MACHINE LEARNING
+notes from book: Mathematics for Machine Learning along with some youtube videos

 Machine learning is about:
     designing algorithms that AUTOMATICALLY EXTRACT VALUABLE INFORMATION FROM DATA -> GENERAL-PURPOSE METHODOLOGIES that can be applied to many databases. (while producing something meaningful)